react-projects-learning/react-music/README.md

 - How to run that progress bar to show song progress? (timePassed / totalDuration)

-- How to update timings on screen? -> do we need to use setInterval for every 100 seconds and clear it if song is paused
+- How to update timings on screen? -> do we need to use setInterval for every 100 seconds and clear it if song is paused let's use inbuilt audio methods instaed of interval

 - what happens when a new song is selected?
 Do we need to play it or not?